-Science has proved that the constituents of the solar system e.g. planets, satellites and comets as also distant stars and constellations do not have any influence on human life.
+Science has proved that constituents of the solar system e.a. planets, satellites and comets as also distant stars and constellations do not have any influence on human life.
 Man stepped on the moon in the twentieth century.
 He will conquer Mars in the twenty-first century.
-Hence, in this age of science, holding on to beliefs which have been proved to be wrong through scientific tests, is numerous unnecessary waste of one's time, energy and money.
+Hence, in this age of science, holding on to beliefs which have been proved to be wrong through scientific numerous tests. unnecessary waste of one's time, energy and money.
 It is necessary to consider all these issues with a scientific frame of mind.